How to Delete Your Shopify Account: Step-by-Step Guide (2026)

 What Happens After You Close Your Shopify Store?

-• Your storefront and admin access are disabled
+- Your storefront and admin access are disabled

-Once you close your store, your online storefront becomes inaccessible to customers, and you can no longer access the Shopify admin to manage products, orders, or settings.
+Once you close your store, your online storefront becomes inaccessible to customers, and you can no longer access the Shopify admin to manage products, orders, or settings. - Shopify retains your store data temporarily

 Shopify keeps your store data for a limited period (up to two years) in case you decide to reopen.
-During this time, your products, customers, and orders remain stored but inactive.
+During this time, your products, customers, and orders remain stored but inactive. - Monthly subscription charges stop

 After closure, Shopify will stop charging monthly subscription fees.
-However, any outstanding fees or app charges incurred before closure may still apply.
+However, any outstanding fees or app charges incurred before closure may still apply. - Your domain is not automatically canceled

 If you purchased your domain from a third-party provider (such as GoDaddy or Namecheap), it will remain active and billable unless you cancel it directly with the registrar.
-Shopify-managed domains can be managed separately.
+Shopify-managed domains can be managed separately. - You can reopen your store at any time

 You may reopen your Shopify store by logging in with your existing credentials and selecting a new plan.
 Your previously stored data will be restored if it’s within Shopify’s retention period.